 Shelter Island’s “Window on the Aquifer”

-Fresh Pond is not only a window into the aquifer.
+Fresh Pond is not just a window into the aquifer.
 It is the the aquifer, the largest exposed portion of Shelter Island’s groundwater, the only source of drinking water on Shelter Island.
 Each year, 100 million gallons of fresh water flow through fresh pond and into our creeks, estuaries and bays.

 Our citizen science efforts, now in an eighth year, are supported by the NYS Federation of Lake Associations and the Department of Environmental Conservation.